 Take a stroll through Sintra’s alley ways, under a stone archway or an unexpected turn down winding stairs with steps protected by thick green foliage.
-It may lead you to another castle or even a private residential neighborhood filled with homes from a period that you wish you belonged to.
-It’s truly magical and I’m convinced Walt Disney and co. channeled some inspiration from here for some of the classics.
+It may lead you to another castle or even a private residential neighborhood filled with homes from a long ago period that you wish you belonged to.
+I’m convinced Walt Disney and co. channeled some inspiration from here for some of the classics.

 Where to Stay if you’re not doing the “Sintra Day Trip”